sunrise2575/AnchorVPN/README.md

 When a user access AnchorVPN server on HTTP, the user immediately gets a Wireguard configuration.

-- If the user copy&paste and activate the configuration within predefined time duration (default is 30 seconds) from the issuing, the user has accessibility to the intranet.
+- If the user copy&paste and activate the configuration within predefined time duration (default is **180 seconds; 3 minutes**) from the issuing, the user has accessibility to the intranet.

 - In other words, if the user can't activate the configuration within the predefined time duration, the issued configuration will be deleted immediately, and the user must re-access the HTTP site and get a new configuration.